juhasev/sample-ninja-help/integrations-research-defender.md

 ### Configuration

 You'll need to enable Research Defender for each sub-panel you like to protect.
 Visit **Sub Panels -> Manager -> Settings -> Security**.
 You may only block duplicates and any registering panelists with security issues.
 This may be sufficient if you are building a brand-new panel.
 Enable project security for all existing panels, as some fraudulent panelists may already be in your panel.

-You may also block duplicates for the registration survey and projects which is recommended.
+> If you want to test the service but do not want to terminate violators yet.
+Select "Off" on the "Terminate violators" setting.
+This will flag your panelists without affecting their **Quality Score**.

 > There is no need to configure the maximum fraud score.
 It is automatically set to 30, the optimal setting for all panels.